runpod/docs/docs/serverless/workers/handler-functions.md

 </TabItem>
 </Tabs>

-Your handler must return a dictionary that contains the `refresh_worker`.
+Your handler must return a dictionary that contains the `refresh_worker` flag.
 This flag will be removed before the remaining job output is returned.

 :::note